Back to Insights

 This means there is a significant opportunity for modern brands to grow revenues by strategically leveraging B2B channels.

-• 53% plan to build marketplace presence
+• 53% planned to build marketplace presence

-B2B Creates Unique, Complex Challenges for Retailers
+B2B Distribution Creates Unique, Complex Challenges

 Retailers report challenges when operating across B2B channels.
 Thirty-five percent note that inventory visibility, allocation, and synchronization is the most difficult.
 This is an understandable conundrum: New channels may require fresh SOPs, technology integrations, and compliance updates, and as you add channels, complexity expands exponentially.
 That means retailers need to meticulously maintain requirements and compliance across many different vendors.
-Likewise, brands listed meeting retailer compliance or routing guide requirements as the second biggest challenge, followed by managing returns.
+Likewise, brands listed meeting retailer compliance or routing guide requirements as the second biggest challenge, followed by managing returns

 Modern Brands Expect B2B Excellence from Logistics Partners